ynedelec3/CumulusMX_cold_nights/README.md

  Suivi_temp_class.py colors are set according to night class.

- Example of graphs uploaded by Cumulus fpt processor : http://meteo-belin-beliet-33.fr/station/nuits.htm
+ Example of graphs uploaded by Cumulus FTP processor (complet set of charts is available in sample charts directory) : http://meteo-belin-beliet-33.fr/station/nuits.htm

  Python files are in src.